Stages

 immediateNextStage: <bool>

 By setting the selector and next fields in the spec section of a Stage resource, users can specify the conditions that need to be met for the stage to be applied, and the changes that will be made to the resource when the stage is applied.
-The next field allows users to define the new state of the resource using the statusTemplate field, modify the finalizers of the resource, and even delete the resource.
+The next field allows users to define the new status of the resource using the statusTemplate field, and even delete the resource.

 By configuring the delay, selector, and next fields in a Stage, you can control when and how the stage is applied, providing a flexible and scalable way to simulate real-world scenarios in your Kubernetes cluster.
 This allows you to create complex and realistic simulations for testing, validation, and experimentation, and gain insights into the behavior and performance of your applications and infrastructure.